benwiz/graphics/README.md

 ## To Do

+- Consider include dat.gui on gaussian-circles to test it as a viable, js-only configuration tool

 - Understand what hot loading is an when I should use it
 - Look into npm script auto compelte